AlanInTsukuba/name-gender-ja/index.md

 ### <a id="GenderAttributionEastAsian">Gender attribution for East Asian names</a>

 Gender attribution for Asian names using European alphabets suffers from limitiations.
 The USPTO's <a href="#ProgressAndPotential2019">2019 Progress and Potential</a> profile of women inventors used a baseline attribution method based on IBM's Global Name Recognition system and WIPO7s worldwide gender-name dictionary (WGND).
 This baseline method was unable to classify gender for 54,400 cases from Japan, 34,600 cases from China and 28,300 cases from the Republic of Korea.
 These unclassified cases comprised 62% of the inventors residing in China and 31% of those residing in the Republic of Korea.

+#### Existing resources for Japanese given names written in Kanji

 #### Characteristics of Japanese given names